zootedme/zootedme.github.io/_posts/2021-06-28-how-to-make-money-blogging.md

   readers, so it’s important to make the most of each one.
 author: killcreek
 ---
 ### **Building Your Readership**

+How to Make Money Blogging?
 There are lots of ways to monetize your blog once you have a good number of visitors.
 But when you are just starting out you won’t have many readers, so it’s important to make the most of each one.

 That means that you need to make sure first-time readers of your blog will come back.
 Only by having returning readers will you ever build a sizable audience that you can profit from.